-At physiological pht, lutathromycin (a weak base) is approximately 50 times more soluble in hydrophilic than hydrophobic media.
-This solubility profile is consistent with the extracellular pathogen activity typically associated with the macrolides; Markedly higher tulathromycin concentrations are observed in the lungs as compared to the plasma.
-The extent to which lung concentrations represent free (active) drug was not examined.
+CLINICAL PHARMACOLOGY At physiological pH, tulathromycin (a weak base) is approximately 50 times more soluble in hydrophiloit than hydropholoit media.
+This solubility profile is consistent with the extracellular pathogen activity hydrophiloit media.
+This solubility profile is consistent with the extracellular pathogen activity hydrophiloit solubility as of the foliation or concentrations are observed in the lungs as compared to the plasma.
+The extent to which lung concentrations represent free factive) drug was not examined.
 Therefore, the clinical relevance of these elevated lung concentrations is undetermined.
-Although the relationship between fullathromycin and the characteristics of its antimicrobial effects has not been characterized, as a class, macrolides the other particular particu serum drug concentrations reach 2 to 3 times the minimum inhibitory concentration (MIC) of the targeted pathogen.
+Although the relationship between tulathromycin and the characteristics of its antimicrobial effects has not been characterized, as a class, macrolifes tend to be primarily bacteriostatic, but may be bacterioidal against some pathogens.27 They also tend to exhibit concentration independent killing; the rate of bacterial eradication does not change once serum drug concentrations reach 2 to 3 times the minimum inhibitory concentration (MIC) of the targeted pathogen.
 Under these conditions, the time that serum concentrations remain above the MIC becomes the major determinant of antimicrobial activity.
-Macrolides also exhibit a post-antibiotic effect (PAE), the duration of which tends to be both drug and pathogen dependent.
-In general, by increasing the macrolide concentration and the exposure time, the PAE will increase to some maxi-duration.
-Of the violatiles, concentration and exposure time, the PAE will increase to some maxi-duration to the violatiles, concentration and exposure time, during concentration tends to be the most powerful determinant of the duration of PAE.
-Fullathromycin is eliminated from the body the most powerful determinant of the duration of PAE.
+Macrolides also exhibit a post-antibiotic effect (PAE), the duration of which thends to be both drug and pathogen dependent in queneal, by MIL Decomes the major determinant or animinuous activity, reactivities as which the period process makes a feefect (PAE), the duration of which thanks to be both droug and pathogen dependent in la peneral, by increasing the macrolide concentration and the exposure time, the PAE will increase to some maximum and control the process of the process of the most powerful determinant of the duration of PAE.
 Iulathromycin is eliminated from the body primarily unchanged via biliany exception.